-Convection-scale ensemble forecasts are run in regional domains (e.g. covering the UK) and use much coarser resolution global domain forecasts to provide lateral boundary conditions.
-The individual ensemble members differ in their initial conditions, i.e. they start from initial conditions that, while different, are all consistent with current observations and previous forecasts, as well as in their boundary conditions and model physics.
+Convective-scale ensemble forecasts are run with fine model resolution (grid boxes ~2 km across) in regional domains (e.g. covering the UK) and use much coarser resolution parent forecasts to provide lateral boundary conditions.
+The individual ensemble members are perturbed so that their initial conditions differ, i.e. they start from initial conditions that, while different, are all consistent with current observations, previous forecasts, and their errors.
 These forecasts diverge from each other (known as “spread”) as the forecast length increases, indicating increasing forecast uncertainty.

-Applicants should hold or expect to gain a minimum of a 2:1 Bachelor Degree, Masters Degree with Merit, or equivalent in (ideally) physics, mathematics or a closely related environmental or physical science and with an interest in atmospheric processes and forecasting.
-Knowledge of statistical methods and computer programming as well as experience of working with large gridded datasets is desirable.
+Applicants should hold or expect to gain a minimum of a 2:1 Bachelor Degree, Masters Degree with Merit, or equivalent in physics, mathematics or a closely related environmental or physical science and with an interest in atmospheric processes and forecasting.
+Knowledge of statistical methods and computer programing as well as experience of working with large gridded datasets is desirable, but not essential.

 To apply, please follow the instructions at https://research.reading.ac.uk/scenario/apply/

 The project has CASE funding from the Met Office.